owntracks/booklet/docs/guide/scenarios.md

 If you don't want to go to the trouble of [hosting your own MQTT setup](#private), you can use _HTTP_ mode to publish location data to a [HTTP server of your chosing](tech/http.md).

-You may, of course, register more than just one device.

-You will now want to [configure a client](clients.md) with which you consume the data which is published by OwnTracks, or if you're feeling very brave, why not [write your own client](../tech/program.md)?

 ## Private